 I think that if the Nazis had more time, they might have actually won the war since most of these inventions came too late.
 Also, I wonder how much more scientifically advanced the world would be now if the Axis had won WW2.

-Mel Carriere from San Diego California on July 11, 2013:
+Mel Carriere from Snowbound and down in Northern Colorado on July 11, 2013:

 The frightening part is that the Nazis had the brainpower to carry out a lot of their "science fiction" inventions.
 It is a good they overextended themselves and the world stopped them, or there might have been even bigger trouble.
 Nice hub and well researched.